 - It takes Mars 687 days to circle the Sun.
 So a year on Mars is 687 days.
 On the other hand, a day on Mars is 24 hours and 40 minutes.

 Mars has fascinated people since ancient times.
-From its unusual colour to the possibility of extraterrestrial life forms, the planet has served as inspiration for several communities of people for centuries.
+From its unusual color to the possibility of extraterrestrial life forms, the planet has served as inspiration for several communities of people for centuries.

 - Mars was first recorded by Egyptian Astronomers in the Second Millennium BC.